TeamHabooba/DSTR_2/doc/assumptions.md

 as temporarily blocked cells during path generation.

 > [!IMPORTANT]
-> At the same time, the system does not implement full real-time multi-robot collision avoidance,
+> The system does not implement full real-time multi-robot collision avoidance,
 > traffic control, deadlock detection, or time-based route reservation.

 **Justification:** Treating other robots as temporary obstacles demonstrates awareness of